 Step 1: Define your target audience.
 The best marketers consolidate all their audience intelligence into actionable buyer personas.
 This is invaluable for helping justify the following steps.

 Step 2: Establish your goal.
 What action do you want them to take?
-How does it work within the context of their buyers journey?
+How does it work within the context of the conversion journey?
 How will completing this action contribute to your ultimate goal?

 Step 3: Know what makes your audience tick.
 What is the incentive for following your CTA?
 How will you make their buying decision less complex or stressful?